 Children love hot tubs just as much as adults do.
 They are a source of much excitement and a great attraction.
 But as with anything water-based, it is essential that children are properly supervised at all times around a hot tub.
-Here we look at hot tub rules for children, and also answer the important question, can babies go in hot tubs?
+Here we look at hot tub rules for children and hot tub age restrictions.
+We also answer important questions such as can babies go in hot tubs and what age you can go in a hot tub.

 How to keep your children safe in and around your hot tub?

-Other than always ensuring your children are never left out of your sight when your hot tub is in use, and constantly supervising them when they are using it, the following are some essential rules that should be followed in the name of child safety:
+Other than always ensuring your children are never left out of your sight when your hot tub is in use, and constantly supervising them when they are using it, the following are some essential rules for kids in hot tubs that should be followed in the name of child safety:

 - When it’s not in use, be sure to keep the cover on your hot tub, making sure it’s securely locked at all times.